symbolicdata/symbolicdata.github.io/Events.2016-08.md

 ###  Talks###

-See the [http://www.emis.de/data/community/aca_2016_information_services.html Homepage of the session] for abstracts of the talks.
+See the [Homepage of the session](http://www.emis.de/data/community/aca_2016_information_services.html) for abstracts of the talks.

-- Information services for mathematical research data. *Wolfram Sperber* (FIZ Karlsruhe, zbMATH, Germany) -> [http://symbolicdata.org/Presentations/aca16-sperber.pdf Slides]
+- Information services for mathematical research data. *Wolfram Sperber* (FIZ Karlsruhe, zbMATH, Germany) -> [Slides](http://symbolicdata.org/Presentations/aca16-sperber.pdf)
-- The swMATH service for mathematical software - state of the art and perspectives. *Hagen Chrapary* (FIZ Karlsruhe, zbMATH and ZIB Berlin, Germany), *Winfried Neun* (ZIB Berlin, Germany) -> [http://symbolicdata.org/Presentations/aca16-neun.pdf Slides]
+- The swMATH service for mathematical software - state of the art and perspectives. *Hagen Chrapary* (FIZ Karlsruhe, zbMATH and ZIB Berlin, Germany), *Winfried Neun* (ZIB Berlin, Germany) -> [Slides](http://symbolicdata.org/Presentations/aca16-neun.pdf)
-- The SymbolicData project &ndash; a community driven project for the CA community. *Hans-Gert Gräbe* (University of Leipzig, Germany) -> [http://symbolicdata.org/Presentations/aca16-graebe.pdf Slides], [[Events.2016-08.Graebe]]
+- The SymbolicData project &ndash; a community driven project for the CA community. *Hans-Gert Gräbe* (University of Leipzig, Germany) -> [Slides](http://symbolicdata.org/Presentations/aca16-graebe.pdf), [[Events.2016-08.Graebe]]
-- Benchmarks for and quality evaluation of CAS. *Albert Heinle* (University of Waterloo, Canada) -> [http://symbolicdata.org/Presentations/aca16-heinle.pdf Slides]
+- Benchmarks for and quality evaluation of CAS. *Albert Heinle* (University of Waterloo, Canada) -> [Slides](http://symbolicdata.org/Presentations/aca16-heinle.pdf)
 - Round table discussion on the future of information infrastructure for the CA community.

 ###  Round Table Discussion###